 - time required to obtain necessary municipal, provincial or federal approvals

 - further investigation of any of the information provided is required

 - public objections to the application

-While you are waiting for your liquor licence to be approved, you can be open but no liquor can be kept on the premises or sold or served until the premise is licensed.
+While you are waiting for your liquor licence to be approved, you can be open but no liquor can be kept on the premises or sold or served until the premises is licensed.

-Anyone interested in holding a liquor licence should contact the LGCA Liquor Licensing and Permits Department before applying for a liquor licence.
+Anyone interested in holding a liquor licence should contact the LGCA's Commercial Licensing department before applying for a liquor licence.
 Since the application fee is non-refundable, this helps to make sure that you are eligible and applying for the best licence for your business.

-An LGCA Liquor Licensing and Permits Department staff member will require certain basic information in order to forward an application, including:
+The LGCA will require certain basic information in order to forward an application, including: